 Cancer Research UK supported a trial by Queen Mary University of London, which found that number of people who remained smoke free after a year was almost double among the group who were given e-cigarettes compared to those using other nicotine replacement therapies.

 The university studied 886 smokers for one year.
 Over half were given their choice of nicotine replacement products, while the rest were given starter vape kits.
-All the smokers involved in the study also received the same one-to-one behavioural sessions for at least four weeks.
+All the smokers involved in the study also received the same one-to-one behavioral sessions for at least four weeks.
 These sessions are offered by Stop Smoking Services around the UK.

 Of those using the e-cigarettes in conjunction with the other support, 18 out of 100 were smoke free after one year.